 But regardless of whether you start with a lead, or have to cold-call that lead yourself, there will still be selling involved.
 Why?
 Because when you’re selling to a business, that business is no doubt integrating your product or service into their processes somehow.
 Their reputation rides, at least in part, on your doing what you say you’re going to do, and there is often potential for ongoing or repeat business.

 So, prospects will generally see themselves as important customers to you, and they will therefore expect you to take the time to get to know their needs and give them exactly what they want.

-This is where face to face (or at least a really good teleconference – but honestly, these are never quite the same!) selling usually becomes necessary.
-Without doing this part well, a B2B client will not successfully gain clients, and thus, look at their marketing program as a failure.
+This is where face-to-face (or at least a really good teleconference experience – but honestly, these are never quite the same!) selling usually becomes necessary.
+Without doing this part well, a B2B business will not successfully gain customers, and thus, look at their entire marketing program as a failure.

-It might be helpful to point out that the basic steps of Tenato’s recommended sales process are as follows:
+It might be helpful to point out that the basic steps of Tenato’s recommended selling process are as follows:

 - Research the Prospect

 - Present a Proposal or Quotation

 This basic outline applies to most B2B selling endeavours.
 But we then take specific steps to get it to a process that is perfectly tailored to the client’s business.
 This involves 5 main steps:

 Looking at just step one, researching the prospect, it was eye-popping to see how resourceful a good salesperson can (and should) be, especially when that person really knows the inner workings of their own industry.
 While my initial research step typically recommends things like visiting a company’s website, looking at LinkedIn, or asking other people in the company what they might already know about Prospect X, our senior salespeople had a few other tricks I would not have considered:

 - Driving around construction sites, popping in to see the crews working in the trailers (possibly with coffee and donuts!), and asking them questions.